 To name, change, or remove your beneficiary designation

-Complete a Beneficiary Designation form or LOGIN to your Account Online.
+Complete a Beneficiary Designation form (pdf) or Login to your Account Online.
 A beneficiary designation is effective upon receipt by MSRS and supersedes all prior designations.
 A valid beneficiary designation must be on file with MSRS prior to your death.

 If the beneficiary predeceases you